It is an oral antidiabetic; it is used to lower sugar in the blood.

 Will it affect my contraception?

-Gliclazide does not interfere with any type of contraception.
+Gliclazide does not interfere with any contraception.

 Some women may need to adjust their dose of gliclazide if they start taking the contraceptive pill.
 This is because birth control pills can occasionally raise blood sugar levels.

 Yes, you can drink alcohol while taking gliclazide, but men and women should consume no more than two units per day.
 They are drinking more than this can increase the risk of hypoglycemia.

 Usually, a standard wine glass or beer can is two units.

 Are there any foods or drinks that I should avoid?

 It is a good idea to cut down on foods with added sugar.
 Check nutrition labels as many foods and drinks are high in sugar, such as: